babygang-c64/BygShell/README.md

 mov <addr>, <addr2> : copy word at addr2 to addr mov <addr>, #<val>  : copy value to addr
 ```

+Warning : indirect MOV operations rely on Y beeing set to 0, if not then Y will be added to address

 **Add**
 ```
 add r<n>, #<imm>    : add 8bit or 16bit immediate value to register n